 2016a)

 Management of political will

 supply chains within trade

-regimes, economic
+117 regimes, economic

 laissez-faire

 policies that

 discourage

 interventions in

 markets, and the

 difficulties of

 coordination

 across economic

 sectors (Poulton et

 al. 2006; Cohen et

 al. 2009; Gilbert

 2012b)

-Enhanced urban There are likely to
+Enhanced urban There are likely to There are likely to There are likely to There are likely to

 food systems be few be few be few be few

 biophysical, biophysical, biophysical, biophysical,

 technological or technological or technological or technological or

 cultural / cultural / cultural / cultural /

 behavioural behavioural behavioural behavioural

 barriers to barriers to barriers to barriers to

 implementing implementing implementing implementing

 improved urban improved urban improved urban improved urban

 food systems, food systems, food systems, food systems,

 though though though though

 institutional and institutional and institutional and institutional and

 education barriers education barriers education barriers education barriers

-could play a role.
+T 1 C 1 TD1 could play a role. could play a role. could play a role. could play a role.

 Improved food The Adoption of Successful No obvious No obvious

-processing and implementation of specific implementation is cultural/behaviour biophysical and
+processing and implementation of specific implementation is cultural/behaviour biophysical and cultural/behaviour

-retailing strategies to sustainability dependent on al barriers, but cultural/behaviour
+retailing strategies to sustainability instruments and dependent on al barriers, but educational al barriers

-improve the instruments and organisational educational al barriers
+improve the efficiency and instruments and eco-innovation organisational ai parriers

-efficiency and eco-innovation capacity, the barriers exist
+efficiency and sustainability of capacity, the agility and barriers exist

-sustainability of practices agility and

-retail and agri- flexibility of
+retail and agri- practices flexibility of

 food industries business

 can be expensive strategies, the

+strengthening of

+public-private

+policies and

+effectiveness of

+supply-chain

+governance.

-strengtheningofpublic-privatepoliciesandeffectivenessofsupply-chaingovernance.
-Improved energy use in food systems e.g., low levels of farm mechanisation e.g., energy efficiency in agriculture depends strongly on the technology level (Vlontzos et al. 2014) cultural (e.g., high levels of repetitive labour, making farming unattractive to the youth, and disproportionally affecting women; (Baudron et al. 2015b)
+Improved energy e.g., low levels of e.g., energy educational (e.g.,

+use in food systems farm efficiency in poor knowledge of

+mechanisation agriculture alternative energy

+depends strongly sources), and

+on the technology behavioural /

+level (Vlontzos et cultural (e.g., high

+al. 2014) levels of repetitive

+labour, making

+farming

+unattractive to the

+youth, and

+disproportionally

+affecting women;

+(Baudron et al.

+2015b)

+,

-Table SM6.8 Feasibility of risk management response options, considering cost, technological, institutional, socio-cultural and environmental and geophysical barriers and saturation and reversibility
+Table 6.68 Feasibility of risk management response options, considering cost, technological, institutional, socio-cultural and environmental and geophysical barriers and saturation and reversibility

 Response option Saturation Reversibility Cost Technological Institutional Socio-cultural Environmental and geophysical

-Management of USD0.5 to USD3 Barriers to
+Management of US\$0.5 to US\$3 Barriers to

-urban sprawl trillion yr-1 policies against
+urban sprawl trillion yr -1 policies against

 globally (New urban sprawl

 Climate Economy include

 2018) institutional

 barriers to

 Global cost of integrated land use

 prevention of planning and the

 urban sprawl done costs to national

+1:£:4: · I

-by: densification; governments of
+by: densification; governments o

-provision of restricting or
+provision of restricting o

--

-buying back
+sustainable and buying bac

 affordable development

-housing; and rights (Tan et al.
+housing; and rights (Tan et al .

 investment in 2009)

 shared, electric,

 and low-carbon

 transport.

 Livelihood Barriers to Barriers to

 diversification diversification diversification

 include the fact include the fact

 that poorer that poorer

 households and households and

 female headed female headed

 households may households may

 lack assets to lack assets to

 invest in new invest in new

 income streams or income streams or

 have a lack of have a lack of

 education about education about

 new income new income

 sources (Berman sources (Berman

 et al. 2012b; et al. 2012b;

 Ahmed and Stepp Ahmed and Stepp

-2016a; Ngigi et al.

-2016a; Ngigi et al. 2017)
+2016a; Ngigi et al. 2016a; Ngigi et al.

-Use after the second se 2017)
+2017) 2017)

 Use of local seeds Barriers to seed

 sovereignty

 include concerns

 about equitability

 in access to seed

 networks and the

 difficulty of

 sustaining such

 projects when

 development

 donors leave

 (Reisman 2017b),

+(13013111011 20170),